nicolo-tellini/sppComp/README.md

 **SppComp: Saccharomyces species composition**

-An automated modular computational framework for a rapid glympse to the species composition of *Saccharomyces* yeasts from large datasets of paired-end illumina reads adtapt to deal different computational resourses.
+An automated modular computational framework for a rapid glympse to the species composition and genomics features of *Saccharomyces* yeasts from large datasets of paired-end illumina reads, adtapt to deal different computational resourses.

+SppComp is realeased as part of the (SGRP5 project)[].

+SppComp allows the detection of:

+- hybrids
+- hybrid ploidy (3n and 4n [3n + n])
+- introgressed DNA
+- aneuploidies (relative number)
+- copy number variations (CNVs)

 ## Description